ICEPAYdev/Magento/README.md

 ## Magento Payment Module

 All online payment methods for your Magento webshop in one go!
 Make it possible for customers to pay in your Magento webshop.
 Download the Magento Advanced webshop module [here](https://github.com/ICEPAY/Magento/releases) and gain access to the most popular national and international online payment methods.
+Installation and configuration instruction is available from https://github.com/ICEPAY/Magento/wiki

 The master branche may not be stable.
 See the [release list](https://github.com/ICEPAY/Magento/releases) for stable version of this module.
 Use [Magento Connect](http://www.magentocommerce.com/magento-connect/icepay-payment-advanced.html) for mainstream updates.